 Alexander S. Czanik

-Alex is an associate in the Intellectual Property Practice Group who assists clients with the preparation and prosecution of U.S., international, and foreign patent applications, including both utility and design patent applications.
+Alex is a senior associate in the Intellectual Property Practice Group and assists clients with the preparation and prosecution of U.S., international, and foreign patent applications, including both utility and design patent applications.
 Additionally, Alex conducts patentability, freedom-to-operate, and patent infringement investigations.
 Alex has experience in a variety of technology areas including medical devices, automobiles, fluid dispensers, wind turbines, aircraft systems, locking devices, flooring applications, and material transfer systems.